Transcriptions and accessibility

 • “Edward Bradley [foot note states, 'Only one in two studies' ]” instead of “Edward Bradley*” with foot note at the bottom of the page.

-• “only one in two studies [footnote reads, "located on ]” instead of “only one in two studies³”
+• “only one in two studies [footnote reads, "located on page 34.]” instead of “only one in two studies³”

 T